Burnley and District Tramways

 A conductor, an inspector and a driver with an unidentified Falcon steam tram — photo undated, but probably taken in the 1890s.
 With thanks to the now defunct Bury Image Bank; Image b13748 — copyright Bury Archive Services.

-A rather poor quality photograph, but one which does show the conductor's uniform reasonably well.
+A rather poor-quality photograph, but one which does show the conductor's uniform reasonably well.
 If the Falcon engine is No 17 (this is not entirely clear), then this would date the photograph to 1897 or later.
 With thanks to Jim Halsall.

 Steam tram engine crew, including a very young stoker, pose for the camera together with their conductor.
 As was the case with most steam tramways, the footplate crew are appropriately attired for the physical and dirty nature of their work.
 The conductor also looks distinctly shabby compared with other shots, suggesting that this image may have been taken towards the end of the company's existence or even in corporation days.
 With thanks to Jim Halsall.

-A rather decrepit-looking Falcon engine with driver, conductor and stoker.
+A rather decrepit-looking Falcon engine with a driver, a conductor and a stoker.
 The photo is undated, though there are reasons to suspect that it is quite late — possibly after the corporation take-over — amongst them, the condition of the tram, and the conductor's informal attire, presumably the result of the corporation dispensing with the old company uniforms.
 With thanks to Duncan Holden.

 Senior staff